lowcodeunit/public-web-blog/blog/2021-01-25-raspberry-pi-and-dht11.md

 :::note

-If you want to move forward without the physical device, you can still see what the end-to-end IoT eperience looks like by leveraging our emulated data.
+If you want to move forward without the physical device, you can still see what the end-to-end IoT experience looks like by leveraging our emulated data.
 Simply enable the [emulated data](https://www.iot-ensemble.com/docs/getting-started/emulated-data) and follow instructions in connecting to emulated data in the cold query API.

 :::